 WE’RE FOR HERE

 Realty Austin is committed to supporting affordable housing in Austin through Austin Habitat for Humanity.
 Each year Realty Austin’s big-hearted agents raise $100,000 to sponsor a home build for a family in need, and volunteer over 2,400 hours building the home alongside the future homeowner.
-This year marks the 8th Realty Austin Habitat for Humanity Home Build that was proudly dedicated to the new homeowner, Paula Tovar.
+This year marks the 9th Realty Austin Habitat for Humanity Home Build that will be proudly dedicated to the new homeowner, Linda Herrera.

 Austin Habitat for Humanity makes it easy to get involved and give back to the Austin community.
-Wether you’re interested in volunteering your time or donating funds, there’s opportunities to give back at any level.
+Whether you’re interested in volunteering your time or donating funds, there are opportunities to give back at any level.
 Let’s come together to create supportive, affordable housing in Austin.

 Featured in Austin Monthly Magazine